 I call the Upwork platform a “marketplace” because that’s exactly what it is.
 As I point out in my book, “Upwork acts in a similar way (to the eCommerce model), but obviously in a different capacity.
 Instead of facilitating the sale of physical goods, Upwork facilitates the exchange of professional business services.”

-Each freelancer has his or her own profile page, similar to social media sites (except you can actually win clients with your Upwork profile!).
+Each Upwork freelancer has his or her own profile page, similar to social media sites (except you can actually win clients with your Upwork profile!).
 Here’s what mine looks like:

-Upwork Global Inc. (“Upwork”) is the name of the parent company that makes the Upwork marketplace possible.
+Upwork Global Inc. (“Upwork”) is the name of the parent company that makes the Upwork platform possible.
 According to the company’s website, “With millions of jobs posted on Upwork annually, freelancers are earning more than $1 billion via the site each year and providing companies with over 3,500 skills.”

 Those are some pretty impressive numbers!
 However, Upwork hasn’t always been known as “Upwork.”
 In fact, when I first found out about freelancing (way back in 2009), I started out working on oDesk.com.
 It wasn’t until 2015, having already merged with the Elance platform, that the new entity officially changed its name to Upwork.
 (As you can see in this post, I was pretty surprised at the time!)

 Although many things have changed over the past decade or so, Upwork is still very similar to the oDesk platform I grew to love.
 Granted, the platform is constantly changing and evolving.
-However, at its core, the Upwork marketplace still connects freelance talent with companies who seek outsourced services.
+However, at its core, the Upwork platform still connects freelance talent with companies who seek outsourced services.